Connecting...

 Configuration

 Document Synopsis uses your company's AI provider setup.
 Generation counts against your AI usage limit, the same as field extraction and Insights.
+If you hit your usage limit while a synopsis is generating, the file is marked Suspended and waits for you — raise the limit, then click Retry suspended AI on the Usage page (or Retry AI Work on the folio) and generation resumes.

 Setting What it controls